 And cardigans are necessary because most every office environment is freezing.
 I don't know why that is but I keep a cardigan draped over my desk chair.

 Dresses are key to my work style.
-I love them because they’re so easy to throw on and instantly feel pulled together and feminine.
-I just add a blazer if I’m presenting that day and am good to go.
+Even in 2021.
+Even when working from home.
+I love them because they're so easy to throw on and instantly feel pulled together and feminine.
+I just add a blazer if I'm presenting that day and am good to go.
 Form-fitting sheath dresses are my favorite and I highly recommend wrap style dresses because they flatter every. single. figure.

 Skirts & Slacks include lots of options.
 Pencil skirts are classic business casual and you can have a little fun with A-line, wrap, and asymmetrical skirts, too.
 For pants, I'm partial to modern ankle trousers.
 And to answer the question of can you wear jeans in business casual, check to see if your organization has a casual Friday practice.
 On casual Fridays, I love to wear wide-leg or mom jeans with a tee, blazer and either sneakers or flats.
 So there's that.